UC Washington Program (UCDC)

-Courses are taught by UCDC faculty appointed by the various UC campuses, or visiting faculty from the Washington area.
+Courses are taught by UCDC faculty appointed by the various UC campuses or visiting faculty from the Washington area.

-Financial aid eligibility and awards as determined by the UC Davis campus is maintained while enrolled in the program, and the aid package will be adjusted to reflect the additional costs of the program.
+Financial aid eligibility and awards as determined by the UC Davis campus are maintained while enrolled in the program, and the aid package will be adjusted to reflect the additional costs of the program.

 Summer Component (10 weeks)

 UCDC also offers a 10-week Summer Program with a credit or non-credit option.
 The credit option allows students to receive up to 8 internship units.
 Students pay the summer sessions rate per credit hour plus an application fee.
 The non-credit option (internship only) has no enrollment fee.
 Both options have a required housing cost and allow students to participate in many educational, cultural, historical and social activities while living in Washington D.C. and require students to intern for four to five days a week (32-40 hours per week).

 - All prospective applicants should carefully plan their course programs in order to satisfy university, college, and major/minor requirements for their degree.

 - Although units and grade points earned at UCDC are incorporated into the University transcript and GPA calculation, departments and programs retain the right to determine which UCDC courses will be accepted in satisfaction of major and minor requirements.